Matthew Frye Jacobson

-Matthew Frye Jacobson is a historian whose research concerns politics and race in all eras of American history.
+Matthew Frye Jacobson is an American historian whose research concerns politics and race in all eras of American history.
 He is the Sterling Professor of American Studies and History and Professor of African American Studies at Yale University.
-From 2012–2013 he was president of the American Studies Association.
+From 2012 to 2013 he was president of the American Studies Association.

 Education

 Jacobson earned a BA from Evergreen State College and an MA from Boston College.
 He received his doctorate in American Civilization in 1992 from Brown University.